-Za'atar labneh is a simple and quick way to make your plain labneh dip into something special.
+Za'atar labneh, or labneh with za'atar spice and olive oil, is a simple and quick way to make your plain labneh dip into something special.
 All it takes is some labneh, za'atar spice, high-quality olive oil, and a dash of salt.
 Za'atar labneh dip is best served alongside homemade pita chips or some fresh pita bread.

 Another way to jazz up your labneh dip is with mashed garlic, like in this garlic labneh recipe!